+COPY MACHINES:

-COPY MACHINES: Copy Machines are available in each area for staff school use only.
+Copy Machines are available in each area for staff school use only.
 Please plan ahead and refrain from sending students or aides to the office at the last minute.
 Please notify office staff if the machine jams or is not functioning properly.

+COMPUTER TECHNOLOGY:

-COMPUTER TECHNOLOGY: All staff are required to sign and abide by the Acceptable Use policy.
+All staff are required to sign and abide by the Acceptable Use policy.
 For repairs, staff members are encouraged to self-check their equipment (connections, restart, etc.) before contacting a Technology staff member.
-All staff members are required to submit a technology e-mail for IT assistance: support@ohitika.com.
+Staff members with BIE issued equipment are required to submit a technology e-mail for IT assistance: mojohelpdesk@ohitika.com.
+Staff members with District 20-1 issued equipment may email the UE Technology Director for assistance.
 All staff will be charged for damaged equipment that has been assigned to them.

-CAFETERIA & FOOD REQUESTS: Staff is welcome to eat in the cafeteria with a purchased lunch ticket.
+CAFETERIA & FOOD REQUESTS:

+Staff is welcome to eat in the cafeteria with a purchased lunch ticket.
 Lunch tickets can be purchased with a money order.
-If staff members are actively supervising students they can eat free of charge.
+If staff members are actively supervising students, they can eat free of charge.
 Breakfast is served from 7:30 - 8:00 a.m. and lunch is served on a rotating schedule starting at 10:45 a.m.
 Food request forms are available in each area office and need to be submitted two weeks in advance with appropriate approval; limited to athletic, academic, class field trips and class incentive celebrations.
 All areas are expected to collaborate on School-wide (K-12) events such as Parent-Teacher conferences or Open House.

-STUDENT FIELD TRIPS: Student field trips require approval; beginning with the building principal, a two-week advance planning, and budget approval.
+STUDENT FIELD TRIPS:

+Student field trips require approval; beginning with the building principal, a two-week advance planning, and budget approval.
 The lead staff member of the field trip must communicate trip details (roster, itinerary, rules) to students, parents/guardians, and staff.

+CHAPERONING:

-CHAPERONING: In the event you are chaperoning a trip for another area you will need confirmation from your current supervisor to attend one week before the trip.
+In the event you are chaperoning a trip for another area you will need confirmation from your current supervisor to attend one week before the trip.

-RESPONSIBILITY DURING EXTRA ACTIVITIES: By state law, school staff has the right and authority to require obedience on the part of students in school and/or under any circumstances when they are congregated as the result of school activities.
+RESPONSIBILITY DURING EXTRA ACTIVITIES:

+By state law, school staff has the right and authority to require obedience on the part of students in school and/or under any circumstances when they are congregated as the result of school activities.
 All staff and approved chaperones are expected to exercise this authority at all times.

+ACTIVITIES ELGIBILITY:

-ACTIVITIES ELGIBILITY: All activity eligibility is due into NASIS by Tuesday at 4:00.
+All activity eligibility is due into NASIS by Tuesday at 4:00.

+SCHOOL EVENTS:

-SCHOOL EVENTS: Cheyenne-Eagle Butte school staff members are required to pay the admittance fee to attend athletic activities sponsored by the Cheyenne-Eagle Butte School.
+Cheyenne-Eagle Butte school staff members are required to pay the admittance fee to attend athletic activities sponsored by the Cheyenne-Eagle Butte School.
 Staff attendance at activities indicates a healthy interest in the school.

+COMPUTER CHECK-OUT:

-COMPUTER CHECK-OUT: Laptop computers will be checked out on a limited/priority basis.
+Laptop computers will be checked out on a limited/priority basis.
 A signed check-out form (use/care/responsibility) is required.
 All staff will be charged for damaged equipment that has been assigned to them.

-END OF THE YEAR CHECK-OUT: All staff members must complete a Check Out sheet at the end of their contract and turn it into their supervisor.
+END OF THE YEAR CHECK-OUT:

+All staff members must complete a "Check Out" sheet at the end of their contract and turn it into their supervisor.